ai-idt/ai-idt.github.io/projects.md

 # VariViT
 ![VariViT](/assets/VariViT.png)
-Vision Transformers (ViTs) have emerged as the state-of-the-art architecture in representation learning, leveraging self-attention mechanisms to excel in various tasks.
-ViTs split images into fixed-size patches, constraining them to a predefined size and necessitating pre-processing steps like resizing, padding, or cropping.
-This poses challenges in medical imaging, particularly with irregularly shaped structures like tumors.
+Vision Transformers (ViTs) have emerged as the state-of-the-art architecture for representation learning, leveraging self-attention mechanisms to excel across a range of tasks.
+ViTs split images into fixed-size patches, constraining them to a predefined size and requiring pre-processing steps such as resizing, padding, or cropping.
+This poses challenges in medical imaging, particularly for irregularly shaped structures such as tumors.
 To address this, we propose VariViT, an improved ViT model crafted to handle variable image sizes while maintaining a consistent patch size.
 VariViT employs a novel positional embedding resizing scheme for a variable number of patches.
 We also implement a new batching strategy within VariViT to reduce computational complexity, resulting in faster training and inference times.

 [[Paper]](https://openreview.net/forum?id=uoRbMNoZ7w) | [[Code]](https://github.com/Aswathi-Varma/varivit)